ChanduGorrepotu/sentiment-analysis-with-pretrained-models/README.md

-# Sentiment Analysis with Pre-trained Models

-This project uses Hugging Face Transformers to perform sentiment analysis on text using pre-trained models like BERT.
+This project demonstrates how to perform sentiment analysis using a pre-trained DistilBERT model fine-tuned on the SST-2 dataset.
+The model classifies input text into **positive** or **negative** sentiment.

 ## Features

-- Pre-trained model: `distilbert-base-uncased-finetuned-sst-2-english`
-- Returns sentiment labels and confidence score
-- CLI input interface
+- Uses Hugging Face Transformers library
+- Simple Python script for sentiment classification
+- No training required — uses a ready-to-use model

+## Requirements

+- Python 3.7+
+- `transformers` library
+- `torch` (PyTorch) library

 ## Installation
 ```bash